 Mr. Rubio is a holder of the Executive Certificate in Directorship from the Singapore Management University-Singapore Institute of Directors (SMU-SID).
 He is not connected with any government agency or instrumentality.
 He is not a Director of any other publicly-listed company.

+JAIME JOSE Y. ABOITIZ

+Executive Vice President - Chief Operating Officer

+Member - Board Risk and Reputation

+Management

+Committee (01

+September 2018)

-JAIME JOSE Y. ABOITIZ Director Executive Vice President - Chief Operating Officer Age: 59 Citizenship: Filipino Committee Memberships: Member - Board Risk and Reputation Management Committee (01 September 2018) - Board Executive Committee (21 May 2018) Mr. Jaime Jose Y. Aboitiz was Director of AboitizPower from 2004 to April 2007, and was re-elected as Director on 18 May 2009.
+Board ExecutiveCommittee (21 May 2018)

+Mr. Jaime Jose Y. Aboitiz was Director of AboitizPower from 2004 to April 2007, and was re-elected as Director on 18 May 2009.
 He was appointed as the Company's Executive Vice President - Chief Operating Officer effective 01 January 2020.
 He was previously the Company's Executive Vice President and Chief Operating Officer-Power Distribution Group, a position which he held from August 2008 to December 2019.

 Mr. Aboitiz is a member of the Board of Advisers of ACO; Chairman of the Board of Aboitiz Construction, Inc. (ACI), AboitizPower Distributed Energy, Inc. (APX1), AboitizPower Distributed Renewables, Inc. (APX2), Abovant Holdings, Inc. (Abovant), Cebu Industrial Park Developers, Inc. (CIPDI), STEAG, Hedcor Group; and Director of ARI, Cotabato Light, Davao Light, Enerzone Companies, SFELAPCO, Aboitiz Land, Inc. (AboitizLand), Tsuneishi Heavy Industries (Cebu), Inc. (THICI), Visayan Electric Company, Inc. (Visayan Electric), Apo Agua Infrastructura, Inc. (Apo Agua), and CEDC.
 He holds Chairman and Director positions in various Oil Business Units, such as East Asia Utilities Corporation (EAUC), Therma Marine, Inc. (TMI), Therma Mobile, Inc. (TMO), Therma Power-Visayas, Inc. (TPVI); and Coal Business Units, such as AA Thermal, Inc. (AA Thermal), Pagbilao Energy Corporation (PEC), TSI, and TVI.
 He is also Chairman of the Board and President of TPI.
 He holds directorship and management positions in GMEC and its holding company.

 Mr. Aboitiz holds a degree in Mechanical Engineering from Loyola Marymount University in California, U.S.A., and a Master's Degree in Management from the Asian Institute of Management.
 He is not connected with any government agency or instrumentality.
 He is not a Director of any other publicly-listed company.
-DANEL C. ABOITIZ Mr. Danel C. Aboitiz was appointed as Director of Director Age: 39 AboitizPower on 11 December 2018, and as Senior Vice President - Government Relations and Regulatory Affairs of AboitizPower effective 01 January 2020.
-Citizenship: Filipino Mr. Aboitiz is also Director of PEC, Cebu Energy, STEAG Power, Committee Memberships: Member - Board Audit Committee (since 28 January 2020) Abovant, RP Energy, and STEAG.
-He holds directorship and management positions in GMEC and GNPD and their holding companies.
-Mr. Aboitiz is also Director of various companies under AboitizPower's Oil Business Units, such as Therma Mobile, Inc. (TMO), Therma Power-Visayas, Inc. (TPVI), East Asia Utilities Corporation (EAUC), and Therma Marine, Inc. (TMI), and Coal Business Units, such as AA Thermal, TLI, TSI, and TVI.
-He also serves as a Member of the Board of Advisers of ACO.